Setup SQL Server

 CREATE LOGIN [$(APPLICATION_USER)] WITH PASSWORD=N'$(APPLICATION_USER_PASSWORD)', DEFAULT_DATABASE=[$(IREFACTORY_DB)], CHECK_EXPIRATION=OFF, CHECK_POLICY=OFF

-GRANT VIEW SERVER STATE TO [$(APPLICATION_USER)]
+GRANT VIEW SERVER STATE TO [$(APPLICATION_USER)];

 END